Connect Microsoft Entra ID

 PeopleSettings.Read.All (Delegated) Data ingestion Read user configurations for all the users in the organization, such as profileCardSettings.

-Create an Entra ID connector
+Create an Entra ID data store

-To use the Google Cloud console to sync data from Entra ID to Agentspace Enterprise , follow these steps:
+To use the Google Cloud console to sync data from Entra ID to Agentspace , follow these steps:

 1. In the Google Cloud console, go to the Agentspace page.